 My art beginnings…

 I was born into, and grew-up, in an artistic environment.
-I can’t say that I fell naturally into being an artist and it never really was my first career choice.
-As a child, I was always much more interested in science, especially astronomy, animals, and insects.
+I can’t say I fell naturally into being an artist and it never really was my first career choice.
+As a child, I was always much more fascinated by science, especially astronomy, animals, and insects.

 I was encouraged to create art, but it wasn’t something I was that interested in.
 I did practise drawing horses a great deal and enjoyed drawing other animals and insects, but as a child I preferred to draw in private, only occasionally showing drawings I did.

-I struggled immensely in school and can’t say I really excelled at any subject.
-Science and music were my favourites, but I never really felt capable of much.
+I struggled immensely in school and didn’t really excel in any subject.
+Science and music were my favourites, but I never felt capable of much.
 I managed to graduate from high school and be accepted into Gustavus Adolphus College.
 My original intent was to major in music, but in my first semester I failed music theory and realised music was not right for me.
 I still played in the college orchestra, but my heart just wasn’t in it any more.

 I needed to find a new major, but I was at a complete loss as to what I could do.
 I remember sitting on the floor of my bedroom with a list of all the majors offered and one by one drawing a line through each I either wasn’t interested in, or thought I was completely incapable of studying.